andrew/ultimate-awesome/README.md

 - [awesome-rl-for-cybersecurity](https://github.com/Limmen/awesome-rl-for-cybersecurity) - A curated list of resources dedicated to reinforcement learning applied to cyber security. .
 - [awesomeCSV](https://github.com/secretGeek/awesomeCSV) - 🕶️A curated list of awesome tools for dealing with CSV.
 - [awesome-networking](https://github.com/facyber/awesome-networking) - A collection of awesome networking courses, books, tutorials and other resources.
+- [awesome-launch](https://github.com/KingMenes/awesome-launch) - A directory for free and friendly communities to get eyes on your side projects!
+Contributors are welcome!.
 - [awesome-androidstudio-plugins](https://github.com/jiang111/awesome-androidstudio-plugins) - 收集Android studio 常用的插件.
 - [awesome-circuitpython](https://github.com/adafruit/awesome-circuitpython) - A curated list of awesome CircuitPython guides, videos, libraries, frameworks, software and resources.
 - [awesome-writing](https://github.com/jenniferlynparsons/awesome-writing) - An awesome list of information to help developers write better, kinder, more helpful documentation and learning materials.